ChrisSantosLang/redscience/docs/source/usecases.rst

 *Suppose you were a developer assigned to deploy a new AI into the real world, or a parent/teacher trying to help a new human find their place in society.
-Or suppose you want to develop/establish your own ability (e.g. to win a social position).* You'd want to know in advance about any exploits to which that AI or person is vulnerable.
+Or suppose you want to develop/establish your own ability (e.g. to win a social position).* You'd need to discern any exploits to which that AI or person is vulnerable.

 Games are a time-tested method to develop/establish ability with logic and